Steamship wreck from 1926 found in Lake Ontario

 The Nisbet Grammer, named for one of its Buffalo-based owners, was launched from a shipyard in England in 1926.
 It was known as a "canaller," a type of steamship used to transport grain, coal and other products through Ontario's Welland Canal to ports on lakes Erie and Ontario.

-The ship was the largest steel steamer to sink in Lake Ontario, Kennard said.
-The team surveyed more than 80 square miles of lake bottom until finding the wreck site in late August, he said.
+The ship was the largest steel steamer to have sunk in Lake Ontario, Kennard said.
+The team surveyed more than 80 square miles (200 sq. kilometers) of lake bottom until finding the wreck site in late August, he said.

 A remotely operated vehicle was used to obtain video of the shipwreck and identify it as the Nisbet Grammer, Kennard said.